wiicode/cybersecurity-framework/checklists/layered-defense.md

 - [ ] Everyone is familiar with security incident reporting.
 - [ ] Incident communication method established.
 - [ ] Alarms and monitoring are used to safeguard data.
+- [ ] Vendor security recommendations are adopted and practiced.

 #### **Additionally...**
 > **Bento Cyber Security Framework** is deveoped specifically to cover people, policies, and procedures.
 It can be adopted in part or as a whole to meet and exceed all requirements in this category.